The Danger of Equipment Failures

 In turn, repair shops and maintenance crews have a duty to identify defective components and repair or replace them as soon as possible.
 Damaged couplings, weak brakes, and punctured tires should not be ignored or dismissed, and even minor defects need to be logged and repaired.
 If a repair crew fails to spot an obviously defective or broken component or does a poor job repairing a truck, they can be found liable for causing a collision.

 Lastly, responsibility can come back to the truck’s manufacturer.
 Thousands of parts are manufactured every day, and there is a lot of room for error.
 Even with government agencies overseeing some of these processes, there is still the risk that a manufacturer will release a defective truck part that causes a collision.
-When that occurs, it will take a diligent attorney to get you compensation.
+When that occurs, it will take a diligent Dallas truck accident attorney to get you compensation.

-Speak With an Experienced Lawyer
+Speak With an Experienced Dallas Truck Accident Lawyer

 The consequences of negligence are severe and often rest on the shoulders of truck accident victims.
 Truck accidents are rarely minor and come with long recovery times, as well as tragic deaths.
 If you or someone you love was injured in a truck accident, our team at the Lenahan Law Firm can provide the compassionate and strong legal representation you need.

-Our Dallas injury attorneys only take on a handful of cases at a time to ensure our clients get the attention they need.
+Our Dallas injury lawyers only take on a handful of cases at a time to ensure our clients get the attention they need.
 We will investigate every aspect of your case, from the driver’s actions to the truck’s components, to determine who is responsible for your injuries.
 The Lenahan Law Firm will not rest until we get you compensation for your injuries.
 Call us today at (214) 295-1008 to get a free consultation and talk about your case.